Corythosaurus: Discovery and species

 The first specimen, AMNH 5240, was discovered in 1911 by Barnum Brown in Red Deer River of Alberta and secured by him in the Fall of 1912.
 As well as an almost complete skeleton, the find was notable because impressions of much of the creature's skin had also survived.
 The specimen came from the Belly River Group of the province.
 The left or underside of the skeleton was preserved in carbonaceous clay, making it difficult to expose the skin to the elements.
-The skeleton was articulated and only missing about the last 0.61 m of the tail and front legs.
+The skeleton was articulated and missing only about the last 0.61 m of the tail and front legs.
 Both scapulae and coracoids are preserved in position, but the rest of the front legs are gone (except for phalanges and pieces of the humeri, ulnae, and radii).
 Apparently, the remaining front legs were weathered or eroded away.
 Impressions of the integument were preserved covering over a large part of the skeleton's outlining and shows the form of the body.
 Another specimen, AMNH 5338, was found in 1914 by Brown and Peter Kaisen.
 Both specimens are now housed in the American Museum of Natural History in their original death poses.